SystemPause/WAD_group_project/README.md

 ## Guide to Website
 Welcome to LanguageSwap, a web application where you can find people to exchange and practice new languages.
-In the main page, you can search for users who are practicing your native language and fluently speak the language you want to practice in a particular city without an account.
+In the main page, you can search for users who are studying your native language and fluently speak the language you want to practice in a particular city without an account.
 There are over 7000 languages but we have included the most commonly used ones (that are available on Google Translate).
 For the city input, a Google Map API is used and the autocomplete function should make the selection easier and to prevent and typos resulting in a smoother process.